-A sensitive, specific and reproducible ESI LC-MS methodology has been developed and validated for the accurate measurement of DTG in DBMS.
-Assay validation experiments such as extraction recovery, matrix effects and short- and long-term stability have been discussed.
+A sensitive, specific and reproducible electrospray ionization LC-MS methodology has been developed and validated for the accurate measurement of DTG in dried breast milk spots (DBMS).
+Assay validation experiments such as extraction recovery, matrix effects and shortand long-term stability have been discussed.
 The method has been used for the quantification of DTG in DBMS as part of an ongoing clinical trial investigating the safety and pharmacokinetics of DTG in pregnant and breastfeeding mothers and their infants.
-DBMS samples from two breastfeeding mothers (Uganda and South Africa) paired with mother and infant's plasma concentration, were analyzed.
+DBMS samples from two breastfeeding mothers (Uganda and South Africa) paired with mother and infant's plasma concentration, were analysed.